-Sidekick is like the kid brother of the Hubspot CRM.
-It integrates directly with Gmail or Outlook to store all of your sales emails and customer interactions in the CRM, so you can keep you mind off record keeping and focus on providing value to customers.
+Hubspot Sales is like the kid brother of the Hubspot CRM.
+It integrates directly with Gmail or Outlook to store all of your sales emails and customer interactions in the CRM, so you can keep your mind off record-keeping and focus on providing value to customers.
 The tool also notifies you whenever a prospect opens and reads your email.
 It’s super cool.

-Sidekick will also give you a helpful profile on the right-side of your screen such as past contact history, social media content, mutual connections, and more.
-If you’re using email to prospect or move deals through your sales pipeline, Sidekick is a no-brainer.
+Hubspot Sales will also give you a helpful profile on the right side of your screen including information such as past contact history, social media content, mutual connections, and more.
+If you’re using email to prospect or move deals through your sales pipeline, Hubspot Sales is a no-brainer.
 Here’s a link to give it a try.

 While you can build world-class, enterprise quality websites using WordPress, it’s core functionality is built around blogging.
 According to Hubspot’s most recent State of Inbound report, marketers who have prioritized blogging are 13x more likely to enjoy positive ROI.
 With a stat like that, how could you not take advantage of blogging for your business?

 While WordPress software is free to use, you do still need to pay a small fee for hosting.
 We suggest using GoDaddy for this.
 Once you’ve set-up hosting, use GoDaddy’s easy one-click installation to get your WordPress instance up and running.